Protect your legacy: manage four key factors to transfer an inheritance more effectively (Quebec edition)

 Lynn’s legacy

 On the other hand, naming a beneficiary other than your estate within a segregated fund contract means that the death benefit will flow outside the estate.
-This helps preserve your confidentiality, allows for a quicker death benefit payout (usually within 10 business days of written notification of death if claims documentation has been provided in good order), and can result in savings of estate administration costs.
+This helps preserve your confidentiality, especially when the beneficiaries don’t know the total value of the contract and none of them are the liquidator (i.e. they may have less access to information about the deceased’s assets).
+It also allows for a quicker death benefit payout (usually within 10 business days of written notification of death if claims documentation has been provided in good order) and can result in savings of estate administration costs.

 In Lynn’s case, there are no estate administration-related costs.
-As a result, Lynn’s beneficiaries receive $1,151,256.
-That’s only $6,328 less than Sarah’s heirs.
+As a result, Lynn’s beneficiaries receive $1,151,256 (and the associated income taxes on the capital gain are paid by the estate).
+That’s only $5,478 less than Sarah’s heirs.
 However, in exchange for this slightly reduced amount, Lynn’s beneficiaries (i.e., her kids) will receive this sum from the insurance company within 10 business days of written notification of death and provision of claim documents in good order.
-This is much faster than the settlement of an estate and allows her beneficiaries to use the funds however is best for them (e.g., pay down debt, make a purchase, reinvest the funds, etc.) instead of the funds being tied up in the estate like Sarah’s situation.
+This is much faster than the settlement of an estate and allows her beneficiaries to use the funds (e.g., pay down debt, make a purchase, reinvest the funds, etc.) instead of the funds being tied up in the estate like Sarah’s situation.

-Lynn’s privacy, as well as that of her beneficiaries, should be enhanced, reducing the potential for family disagreements.
+As long as Lynn’s liquidator isn’t a beneficiary of the segregated fund contract, her privacy1, as well as that of her beneficiaries, should be enhanced, reducing the potential for family disagreements.
 If a will is challenged, it can delay the distribution of an estate for months, or even years.
 It can also be very expensive and significantly reduce the value of an estate and what’s left to distribute.
 This is a real concern for Sarah knowing that her daughter won’t be happy with her share of the estate.
-A beneficiary designation on a segregated fund contract, on the other hand, is not affected by a will challenge.¹
+A beneficiary designation on a segregated fund contract, on the other hand, is not affected by a will challenge.2

 Comparing Sarah’s mutual fund with Lynn’s segregated fund

 For illustration purposes only.
-Assumes a marginal tax rate of 50%.
-For customized results, refer to the Estate Cost Comparison Tool.
+Assumes a marginal tax rate of 40%.
+For customized results, refer to the Estate cost comparison tool.

 Segregated fund contracts offer additional benefits.
-For example, if an irrevocable beneficiary or a beneficiary of the family class² is named, the segregated fund contract may be protected from creditors while the contract owner is alive.
-Also, if a beneficiary other than the estate is named and living, the death benefit is paid directly to that beneficiary and is generally beyond the reach of the owner’s creditors.³
+For example, if an irrevocable beneficiary or a beneficiary of the family class3 is named, the segregated fund contract may be protected from creditors while the contract owner is alive.
+Also, if a beneficiary other than the estate is named and living, the death benefit is paid directly to that beneficiary and is generally beyond the reach of most of the owner’s creditors.4

 Interested in learning more?